Lindt8/Lindt8.github.io/_pages/talks.md

 Map
 ------

-Below is an interactive map showing where all of these talks were given.
-The numbers on the map correspond to the numbers to the left of each talk's title.
+Below is an interactive map showing where all of these talks were given!

 <iframe src="/talkmap/map.html" height="700" width="850" style="border:none;"></iframe>